 only for students who have no alternative housing options.

 What are the symptoms, testing, and treatment options for someone who has COVID-19?

-muscle aches, sore throat, loss of taste or smell, and digestive issues
+aches, headache, sore throat, new loss of smell and taste, and congestion

 More information about what you should do if you think you have COVID-19